 Fender Acoustasonic Tele Acoustic & Electric Guitar (Fender Acoustic)

 Our Rating: 4 / 5

-Fresh out of NAMM, Fender have released an electric/acoustic hybrid, the Acoustasonic.
+Fresh out of NAMM, Fender has released an electric/acoustic hybrid, the Acoustasonic.
 Built to feel like a classic Fender Telecaster but with the tonal capabilities of both an acoustic and electric guitar, this new hybrid has had mixed reviews on social media and music blogs.
 Think about any pickups and preamps as well, if you are doing music production at home.

-This thin, mahogany hollow body, with sound hole, has a ’C’ profile 22 fret neck and ebony fingerboard.
-Equipped with Fender’s patent-pending stringed instrument response system (SIRS) for the optimal response and harmonic breadth, supported by a great body shape.
+This thin, mahogany hollow body, with a sound hole, has a ’C’ profile 22 fret neck and ebony fingerboard.
+Equipped with Fender’s patent-pending stringed instrument response system (SIRS) for optimal response and harmonic breadth, supported by a great body shape.

 The electronics on this guitar should definitely be talked about.
 Fender has partnered with Fishman to create tonal versatility at its max.

 The guitar utilises Fishman Aura technology with an A/B blend control, allowing the player to dial in sounds from different digital acoustic images or blend sounds from both the piezo and magnetic pickup.
 The five-position pickup selector allows for different combinations of acoustic imaging.
 A contact pickup mounted on the guitar’s body is perfect for percussive players.